pucheng-tan/WordFlow-wiki/Design-Research.md

 ![Architecture_Idea_1](uploads/ad8c9c40ccfa550e778204427361f574/Architecture_Idea_1.jpg)

 Description:
 - The plan incorporates the styles of pipes and filters, OOP, repositories/blackboard, and event-based.
-(Will update)
+- At each step, different styles are used.
+The functions of logging in and going to different menus and logging out follow a pipes and filters style while interacting with objects such as users, Classrooms and Schools in an OOP style.
+These objects then take typing challenges that draw from data managed in a Blackboard style and the typing challenges also serve as agents to announce a user's typing challenge progress and other statistics to a broadcast medium which will then announce that information to its agents, which could be the administrative users in an event-based style.